 Just because you are camping, doesn’t mean you have to scrimp on food.
 Once you learn how to cook in a Dutch Oven, your camp meals can gourmet!

-My kids have about 4 weeks left of school.
-Of course, this past week I have one kid down with a sinus infection and another sick with a cold.
-But, I am so ready for summer, summer fun and summer cooking.
 We are a camping family, as well as a scouting family, so we camp A LOT.
 We have cooked all kinds of meals while camping using all sorts of of methods, from foil cooking to camp stoves to barbecues.
-But the fun really started when we learned how to cook in a Dutch Oven.
+But the fun really started when we learned how to cook in a cast iron Dutch oven.

-The size of your Dutch Oven will vary on need and use.
+The size of your pot will vary on need and use.
 Is it just for you and your family of four?
 Are you cooking for a crew?
 How many meals are you preparing?

-I like to use the 10-inch Dutch Oven for desserts.
+I like to use the 10-inch variety for desserts.
 The 12-inch and 14-inch sizes are great for one pot meals for 5-12 people.
-Yes, we own more than one Dutch Oven.
+Yes, we own more than one Dutch oven.
 Everyone who camps should, too!

-Cast iron Dutch Ovens produce more heat and heat evenly compared to the lighter aluminum versions.
-And like your cast iron pan, your Dutch Oven will need to be seasoned before use.
+Because these pots are made out of cast iron, they produce more heat and heat evenly compared to the lighter aluminum versions.
+And like your cast iron pan, they will need to be seasoned before use.